-Australian Championship – Race 5 Club Championship – Race 7
+Australian Championship – Race 5 and Club Championship – Race 7

 Australian Championship, Race 5

 Gotta Love It 7 became the 2013-2014 Australian 18ft Skiff champion after another brilliant win in the final race of the championship on Sydney Harbour today.